+4.3.
+Peat formation

-The results presented in this work also show potential for improving understanding of processes associated with peatland formation as reflected in the differences in geophysical signatures when comparing the two study sites (TG and P).
+The results presented here also demonstrate potential for using GPR and ERI methods to improve the understanding of processes associated with peatland formation.
+Differences in the GPR reflection record and contrasts in electrical conductivity between the two study sites (TG and P) are interpreted as differences in peat ecosystem type and developmental history between sites.
 First, there is a sharp difference between the profiles at TG1 and TG2, as the resistivity profile increases with depth at TG1 (i.e. higher resistivity at the bottom of the profile, Figure 3) whereas it decreases at TG2 (i.e. lower resistivity at the bottom of the profile, Figure 3).
 Second, the interface between peat-mineral soil at TG1 and TG2 is characterized by a set of 2-3 sharp reflectors in the GPR record (i.e. Figure 2, 4, and 5), that is absent at Site P where reflectors are sharply attenuated when reaching depths corresponding to the transition zone between peat and clay.
 Third, resistivity results do not show marked differences in terms of electrical conductivity between sites along the peat-clay interface, although coring results show a marked increase in thickness of the transition zone (mostly corresponding to mixtures of clay and sand) with averages between 0.1-0.2 m for Sites TG1 and TG2 and averages reaching 2.5 m for Site P1.
 These differences may be attributed to two related issues: 1) the developmental history of peatland initiation and formation at each specific site; and 2) the differences in site location as related to physiographic type of terrain and the characteristics of peat ecosystems at each site.
 As shown in Figure 1, sites TG1 and TG2 correspond to MDW or shallow peat swamp ecosystems while sites P1 and P2 are characterized by GBT or large ombrotrophic peat swamp ecosystems.
-Coastal peat swamps in Kalimantan have been described as the result of peat accumulation developed on marine clay and mangrove deposits of river deltas and coastal plains during the mid Holocene (~ 7,000-5,000 cal BP) (Supiandi 1988, Dommain et al. 2011).
+Coastal peat swamps in Kalimantan have been described as the result of peat accumulation developed on marine clay and mangrove deposits of river deltas and coastal plains during the late Holocene (~5,000 cal BP) (Supiandi 1988, Dommain et al. 2011).
 As sea levels fell around 5,000 cal BP, sandy beach ridges were exposed and directly colonized by peat swamps and mud flats were covered by mangroves (Cameron et al. 1989, Dommain et al. 2011, Dommain et al. 2014).
 While sites at TG may be related to peat swamp colonization over sandy ridges (as reflected by the presence of a highly resistive mineral soil at TG1 and/or a thin transitional layer at both TG1 and TG2), sites at P may be characterized by colonization of mud flats and mangrove deposits (as characterized by much thicker organomineral mixing horizons and potential increased electrical conductivity that results in a marked attenuation in the GPR reflection record, i.e. Figure 6).
 Furthermore, the ERI profiles also show lateral variation in resistivity associated with variability in the topography of the deeper mineral soil and associated with peat thickness (i.e. Figure 5b and 9b).
 Local depressions can be also identified in Figure 7 (i.e. around 80-100 m distance along the profile) and suggest that peat soil undulates at a fine scale.
 Similar features can also found in Figure 8 (i.e. between 20-50 m distance along the profile).